 Space colonisation is a good example of disruptive technology where many disruptive macro technologies will be invented.
 It will involve developing new forms of transportation and habitat structures and ways to sustain human life in harsh and alien environments.

 4. 3D Printing:

 Virtual Reality already exists on a commercial level.
-However, it may become even more advanced by being developed to help people enhance their memories or mental well-being.
+However, it may become even more sophisticated by being developed to help people enhance their memories or mental well-being.